GRestivo/Data-Structures/A4/README.txt

    the Binary search tree.
 6) Quits the program

 Assumptions:
 1. AI responses dont need to be coherent
-2. Algorithm for importance is sufficient
+2. Algorithm for importance is sufficient and fully optimized

 To run main: